 How do I schedule a private lesson?

 All private lessons are by appointment only and can be scheduled over the phone, at our website, or in the facility.
-Private lessons cannot be scheduled without a payment.
+Payment is expected prior to or at time of lesson.

 Do you have to set up an appointment to hit balls off the machines?